-Hay is a grass that has been cut, dried, and stored for animal feed.
-Many different kinds of plants can be used as hay, but in Iowa today, alfalfa and clover are the most common.
+Hay is a plant that has been cut, dried, and stored for animal feed.
+Many plants can be used as hay, but in Iowa today, alfalfa and clover are the most common.
 As Americans moved west onto the Great Plains in the 19th century, they would often use the prairie grasses that were growing there to feed their livestock.

 Hay versus straw: Hay and straw are commonly confused.
 Hay is made from the stems, leaves, and seed heads of plants that are fresh.
 It is cut and baled when it has the most nutritional value, and is fed to livestock.
 Straw is also made from the stems and leaves of plants, but is cut after of the plants have been allowed to mature and the seed heads have been harvested for something else.
 Straw has very little nutritional value, and is best used as bedding for animals.